gurukeerthi-02/Scalable-ASL-Recognition-Model/README.md

 - Run the real-time-lstm.py file to test the real-time ASL recognition for dynamic gestures using your webcam
 - Ensure your webcam is connected and functional
 - The model will predict the ASL dynamic gestures in real-time and display the results on the video feed

+## Combining MLP and LSTM for Hybrid Model
+- You can combine the predictions from both MLP and LSTM models to create a hybrid ASL recognition system
+- This can be done by implementing a decision-making mechanism that considers outputs from both models

+## Note
+- Ensure that your environment has access to a webcam for real-time testing
+- Adjust the parameters in the code files as needed for your specific use case
+- For better performance, consider using a GPU for training the models

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.